 Our goal is to connect with people by telling stories that we believe in.
 However, telling a story takes time and money.
 So far, all of our short films have been self-funded.
 This time we want to involve others in the process!
 Donating is a meaningful way to show your support, contribute to the project, and get some fun rewards!
-Support contributions will go towards set meals, travel expenses, payment for our cast and crew's hard work, and distribution.
+Support contributions will fund distribution!

-- Up to $5: Contributors will receive copy of first 15 pages of the script.
+- $5: Contributors will receive a copy of first 15 pages of the script.

 Score Breakdown: "Nine Years Ago" from The Thread Between Us

 The rough cut is finally complete!
 We are starting to get the dialogue settled and the score in place.
 I am about half way through scoring the film, but I thought I would take a break from working and share some of my progress.
 Today I want to breakdown the opening song, “Nine Years Ago”, from the film.
 Enjoy.

 With any film, sound does half the work; which is a lot of work for one person.
 As we were wrapping up Pre-Production, we began looking for somebody we could trust to fill the role of sound recordist.
 We were introduced to Agnes.
 Before production began, we met with Agnes to spend time with her and learn about her experience with sound.
 Agnes was so knowledgeable, humble, and attentive.
 Gracie and I felt comfortable giving her responsibility over something so important to us.
 Apart from Gracie and myself, Agnes was the only extra crew member we had on set.
 Her primary role was sound, but she helped us so much with everything from moving stands, to lighting and composition, and even simple things such as cleaning up.
 She is a great person to have on set and we are so thankful she decided to work on this project with us!